zarf-dev/proposals/0008-show-manifest-and-values/README.md

 [documentation style guide]: https://docs.zarf.dev/contribute/style-guide/ -->

 Both creators and deployers need a way to view their manifests and values files after Zarf variables are applied.
+Additionally, users need an easier way to view their package definition after it's rendered by Zarf, but before `zarf package create`.
+A rendered package definition has had templating, imports, and flavors applied.

+For creators this will be accomplished through a new parent command `zarf dev inspect`.
+Sub commands will be `definition`, `manifests`, and `values-files`.
+For example, `zarf dev inspect definition [DIRECTORY]`

-This will be accomplished through new CLI commands `zarf package show manifests [PACKAGE | DIRECTORY]`, `zarf package show values-files [PACKAGE | DIRECTORY]`
+For deployers this will be accomplished through changing the command `zarf package inspect [PACKAGE]` to a parent command `zarf package inspect`.
+Sub commands will be `sbom`, `images`, `definition`, `manifests`, and `values-files`.

 ## Motivation